 Two Planning Inspectors; Rachael A Bust (Lead Inspector) and Nicholas Palmer, have been appointed to undertake an independent examination of the soundness of the Plan.
-The Matters, Issues and Questions from the Planning Inspectors have now been received by the Central and Eastern Berkshire Authorities and responses to these are being prepared for the hearing sessions.
-The hearing sessions allow informal debates to take place on the principal matters identified by the Inspectors.
+The Matters, Issues and Questions from the Planning Inspectors were received by the Central and Eastern Berkshire Authorities and responses were prepared for the hearing sessions.
+The hearing sessions allowed informal debates to take place on the principal matters identified by the Inspectors.

-The hearing sessions as part of the Independent Examination of the Joint Minerals and Waste Plan have been scheduled as detailed below.
+The hearing sessions as part of the Independent Examination of the Joint Minerals and Waste Plan have been held as detailed below.

 - Hearing Sessions - Location: The Royal Borough of Windsor & Maidenhead Offices, Town Hall, St Ives Road, Maidenhead, SL6 1RF